EronWright/pulsar-hackathon-2021-projects-watermarking/README.md

 For more details about watermark concepts, see O’Reilly’s excellent [Beyond Batch 101](https://www.oreilly.com/radar/the-world-beyond-batch-streaming-101/) and [Beyond Batch 102](https://www.oreilly.com/radar/the-world-beyond-batch-streaming-102/) article series.

-## Why we develop watermark for Pulsar
+## Why We Develop Watermark for Pulsar

 Pulsar has a limited concept of event time today: the `eventTime` field of a message.
 This field (or a timestamp extracted from the message body) is sometimes used by the consumer to generate watermarks, e.g. using the bounded out-of-orderness heuristic.
 However, this approach is highly sensitive to Pulsar’s system internals, especially in historical processing and when working with partitioned topics.
 So there are some concrete problems of generating watermarks when consuming a Pulsar topic by Flink application, Pulsar Functions, and other and other modern stream processing engines (SPE):